Updated July 2025

 After that, you’re required to provide your

-Once this information is uploaded into the system, Remote Pilot Certificate with a Standard Rating is issued and sent to your registered email address.
+Once this information is uploaded into the system, a Remote Pilot Certificate with a Standard Rating is issued and sent to your registered email address.
 The Remote Pilot Certificate is valid for 3 years.

 To earn an Advanced Rating certificate, pilots will be required to undergo training.
 As of now, I haven’t come across any training programmes.